 2024 has been a pivotal year for global legal tech.
 The market size was estimated at $27.32 billion, and is expected to continue climbing at a rapid pace over the next 10 years.
 By 2034, the market is estimated to be valued at $65.51 billion!

-1. AI for legal research: Advanced AI systems analyze vast legal databases to identify relevant case law, statutes, and legal precedents.
+1. AI for legal research: Advanced AI systems analyze legal databases to identify relevant case law, statutes, and legal precedents.
 These tools help attorneys uncover existing case law and insights to develop cases that might otherwise be missed.

 2. Contract analysis tools: AI-powered contract-analysis tools review contracts to identify risks, inconsistencies, and compliance issues.
 They assist attorneys in drafting and negotiating agreements by providing detailed analysis of contractual terms.